-To prepare to attach the skin on a classic car door, Craig Hopkins shows how to create holes 6 inches apart in the skin with a hole punch.
+To prepare to attach the skin on a classic car door, Craig Hopkins shows how to create holes six inches apart in the skin with a hole punch.
 He demonstrates how to stop the door skin and inner structure from racking, and discusses why you should not weld the two until it fits back on the car.
 Then he adds weld to the primer and carefully folds the flange onto the inner structure.

 -